-Experimental measurements: Flies were exposed to temperatures ranging from 14°C to 32°C to measure how their reproductive success changes with temperature (Supplementary figure 2).
-To prepare the adults flies for reproduction measurement, fly eggs collected from the population cage were reared at low density (less than 100 eggs per vial) at 25°C. Upon eclosion, adults that emerged within 12 hours were separated by sex to guarantee unmated.
+Experimental measurements: We exposed flies to temperatures ranging from 14°C to 32°C and measured how their reproductive success changes with temperature (Supplementary Figure 2).
+To prepare the adults flies for reproduction measurement, fly eggs collected from the population cage were reared at low density (less than 100 eggs per vial) at 25°C. Upon eclosion, adults that emerged within 12 hours were separated by sex to guarantee that they were unmated.
 Rearing of different species was started on different days to synchronize the first day of egg-laying of all species.
-Sexual maturation was daily monitored in two additional vials with five pairs of flies.
-Two days after the first observation of egg-laying in both vials, flies were subjected to measurements.
+Sexual maturation was monitored daily in two additional vials with five pairs of flies.
+Two days after the first observation of egg-laying in both vials, flies were subjected to the following measurements.

 Two virgin females were paired with two virgin males in a vial containing 4ml Drosophila medium (weight/volume concentration: 8% corn flour, 4% yeast, 5% sugar, 1% agar, and 1.67% methyl-4-hydroxybenzoate).
 Vials were randomly subjected to water baths set at one of seven constant temperatures (14°C, 17°C, 20°C, 23°C, 26°C, 29°C, 32°C).
 Vials were submerged in water baths.
 The water level was kept above the area that flies could freely move.
 The temperature and humidity of vials in each water bath were monitored in two additional empty tubes placed at the centre and the corner.
 The level of humidity was similar to field condition, ranging between 80% - 95%.
+High-temperature water baths had higher humidity than low-temperature ones.
 The observed temperature showed 0.5°C fluctuation around the mean.
-The temperature in the centre of water bath was 0.5°C higher than at the corner.
-The average of the central temperature was used as the corrected temperature in the analysis.
+The temperature in the centre of the water bath was 0.5°C higher than at the corner.
+The former was used as the corrected temperature in the analysis.

-As fecundity changed through time and this trend of change was influenced by temperature (Supplementary figure 3), offspring numbers were measured for the 1st – 2nd day and the 7th – 8th day and they were combined to reflect relative fecundity in early adult life.
+As fecundity changed through time and this trend of change was influenced by temperature (Supplementary Figure 3), offspring numbers were measured for the 1st – 2nd day and the 7th – 8th day and they were averaged to reflect relative fecundity in early adult life.
 After eight-day exposure to temperature treatments, all flies were kept at 25°C for another four days to examine their recovery of reproduction.
 Surviving flies were recorded at the beginning and end of each period.
 Offspring produced during the test periods developed at the same temperature as their parents.
 The first emergence dates were recorded for different species in different temperatures.
 Vials were left for 5 – 7 days for all offspring to emerge, then they were frozen and counted later.
-For each species and each temperature treatment, eight replicates were evenly split between two blocks.
+For each species and each temperature treatment, eight replicates were evenly split between two blocks making up to a total of 1512 vials examined.